hackclub/ai-safety-dance/intro.md

 Is *current* AI a huge threat to our jobs, or safety?
 No. (Well, besides the aforementioned deepfake scams.)

-But: if AI keeps improving at a similar rate as it has for the last decade... it seems plausible to me we could get "Einstein/Oppenheimer-level" AI in 30 years.[^numerical-extraction] That's well within many folks' lifetimes!
+But: if AI keeps improving at a similar rate as it has for the last decade... it seems plausible to me we could get "Einstein/Oppenheimer-level" AI in 30 years.[^numerical-extraction][^actual-timeline-estimates] That's well within many folks' lifetimes!

 As "they" say:[^quote-trees]